 “Contrasts - the organic with the artificial, the intuitive with the reasoned - all of it becomes manifest through shifting visual language on a canvas”

 My artwork is mostly non-objective in nature, so I don't work from an external reference point, instead I work intuitively on the canvas - building a narrative of contrasting visual languages.
 Each mark I make elicits another, and rather like a conversation the painting follows a journey to it's ultimate conclusion.

 Early on in my career I recognised the potential of accidental happenings on the canvas, to the point that a painting now feels incomplete unless an extraordinary occurrence has taken place.
 In many respects painting is a cathartic experience - for me, it is a place of self-discovery and a place where I can challenge my own limitations.

 There is something very honest in the expression of a painting that contains genuinely intuitive working.
-Consequently, although I consciously balance form, texture, colour, line and tone, it is this timeless truth of true creativity and the intuitive that I strive to express in my work.
+Consequently, although I consciously balance form, texture, colour, line and tone, it is this timeless truth of true creativity and the intuitive that I strive to express and retain in my work.

 The medium of resin paint is still relatively unexplored.
 My use of industrial resin paint is a deliberate attempt to force an intuitive way of working.